claytonbarrozo/NeighborhoodMap/README.md

 # NeighborhoodMap
-Map of my neighborhood built with Google maps API and knockout.js
+Map of my neighborhood built with Google maps API, Yelp API, and knockout.js